DLR-RM/RAFCON/doc/faq.rst

 * Most of the time you neglect 90% of the events and are only interested in some events defined by the current set of active states.
   (and you still allow all events to annoy the events arbiter although you are just interested in 10% ... sounds inefficient, doesn't it!?)

-Now try to answer the following questions, that you would like to get answered during runtime:
+Now try to answer the following questions, that would be raised during runtime:

 1. What is the set of currently active states?
 2. What events do I currently listen to?
 3. What is the context (hierarchy level, possible predecessors, possible successors) of each of those state?
 4. Since when do I listen to event_x?
 Until which state will I listen to event_x?
 5. I receive an event that I cannot process know.
-I defer it to a later point in time (event deferral).
+I defer it to a later point in time (*event deferral*).
-   How long are events valid (event caching)?
-Another event with the same type arrives meanwhile.
-Should I keep the old event (event expiration)?
+  * How long are events valid (*event caching*)?
+  * Another event with the same type arrives meanwhile.
+Should I keep the old event (*event expiration*)?
-   Another event, which is more important arrives.
-Should I react to the new event and preempt the current event handling (event priorization)?
+  * Another event, which is more important arrives.
+Should I react to the new event and preempt the current event handling (*event priorization*)?

 It is obviously not trivial!
-Of course, you could answer those questions, but it is cubersome!
-You loose the overview quickly!
+Of course, you could answer those questions, but it is cubersome and you quickly loose the overview.

 Thus, we implemented a graphical user interface, where you can easily answer those questions:

 1. You clearly see all currently executed states, highlighted in green in the graphical 2.5D layout and in your execution history tree!
-2. As observers are used to check events and as observers map to states, see 1. ;-)
+2. Event observers are states.
+For active state, see answer 1.
-3. You clearly see the context of each state visually drawn (if you want to have a closer look, simply zoom in!)
+3. You clearly see the context of each state visually drawn (if you want to have a closer look, simply zoom in)
-4. Events map to observers, observers to states; their entry and exit is clearly visualized => see 3. ;-)
+4. Events map to observers, observers to states; their entry and exit is clearly visualized => see 3.
-5. As we do use observers instead of events we don't have to care about all this complex topics using the limited power of events!
+5. As we do use observers instead of events we don't have to care about all this complex topics using the limited power of events
-   (Events are error-prone anyways!
+   (Events are error-prone anyways.
 Adobe reported that 50% of all bugs are related to event handling: https://stlab.cc/legacy/figures/Boostcon_possible_future.pdf)
    Instead of complex event handling, you can create powerful observer structures also in a nested manner using hierarchies and outcome forwarding.

 Concerning how to deal with the four mentioned event-challenges using observers:

-* Event deferral: Use a proper hierarchical layout for your observers!
+* Event deferral: Use a proper hierarchical layout for your observers.
-  The observer in a higher hierarchy layer will defer its events, until the execution of its child observers is finished!
+  The observer in a higher hierarchy layer will defer its events, until the execution of its child observers is finished.
-* Event caching: As you have one observer per event, caching is done automatically until the preemption of the observer!
+* Event caching: As you have one observer per event, caching is done automatically until the observer is preempted.
-* Event expiration: By preempting an observer sibling you clear the 'cache' for this event.
-Make sure you have a proper hierarchical observer layout: i.e. if an observer must not clear the cache for a certain event pull it's observer one hierarchy up!
+* Event expiration: By preempting an observer sibling you clear the "cache" for this event.
+Make sure you have a proper hierarchical observer layout: i.e., if an observer must not clear the cache for a certain event, pull it's observer one hierarchy up!
 * Event priorization: Make sure you have a proper hierarchical observer layout.
   Observers on a higher hierarchy layer can preempt observers on a lower hierarhcy level, but not vice versa.